-The most recent greenhouse gas emissions data for Myanmar is from the year 2005.
-At that time, carbon emissions were increasing in the agriculture, energy, transport and waste sectors with the largest contributions from the agriculture sector.
+The most recent greenhouse gas emissions data for Sri Lanka is 2000.
+At that time, carbon emissions were increasing in the energy industries and transport sector, whereas reductions in the agriculture and waste sectors between the years 1993 and 2000 were recorded.
 Through intersectoral collaboration, the health community can help to identify the best policy options not only to eventually stabilize greenhouse gas emissions, but also to provide the largest direct benefits to health.